This walk covers the entire Spanish section of the Pilgrimage Route of St. James, one of the most famous pilgrimages in all of Christianity.

 This thirty-three night tour covers the entire Spanish section of the Way of Saint James Pilgrimage Route.

-£2845 per person sharing a room on a dinner bed and breakfast basis
+£3200 per person sharing a room on a dinner bed and breakfast basis (27 dinners)

 There is an additional supplement for one person walking alone – please ask.
 This is to cover transfers and luggage transfers which have been calculated on a minuimum of 2 people walking together.

-33 nights accommodation, 33 breakfasts, 29 dinners, luggage moved from hotel to hotel, maps and route notes and back up if required.(dinner not included in Pamplona, Logrono, Santo Domingo, Burgos & Santiago)
+33 nights accommodation, 33 breakfasts, 27 dinners, transfers as needed for the itinerary, luggage moved from hotel to hotel, maps and route notes and back up if required.(dinner not included in Pamplona, Logrono, Santo Domingo (2 nights), Burgos & Santiago)

 Nearest airport Biarritz.
 Then train to St Jean Pied de Port train station.
 There is a daily train from Paris to St Jean Pied de Port and it is well connected on the train in France.